wmcbrine/PDCurses/x11/README.md

 - Run "make".
 This should build libXCurses.
 Add the target "demos" to build the sample programs.

-- Optionally, run "make install". curses.h and panel.h will be renamed when installed (to xcurses.h and xpanel.h), to avoid conflicts with any existing curses installations.
-Unrenamed copies of curses.h and panel.h are installed in (by default) /usr/local/include/xcurses.
+- Optionally, run "make install".
+To avoid conflicts with any existing curses installations, copies of curses.h and panel.h are installed in (by default) /usr/local/include/xcurses.

 Usage